lylawu/labwiki/docs/Technologies/prusa3.md

 ![image](https://github.com/PKMN-Python/labwiki/blob/main/assets/images/prusa1.gif?raw=true)

 ## Step-By-Step Printing Guide
 - Here is a [PrusaSlicer Beginner Tutorial](https://www.youtube.com/watch?v=_kIqMPNQNSw) that will teach you the basics.
+The following bullet points will also serve as a guide to printing your first 3D-model.

 ## Fixing Errors